JavaScript Required

 The IRS looks closely at churches that resemble "pastor-owned businesses."
 That includes churches where the pastor controls finances, makes all decisions, and has no real oversight.

-If you’re thinking of filing the Form 1023 for your church, fix your structure first:
+If you're thinking about applying for 501c3 501(c)(3) tax exemption for your church, fix your structure first:

 • Draft solid bylaws